behave/behave/docs/tutorial.rst

       When attacked by Chuck Norris
       Then the ninja should run for his life

-The "Given", "When" and "Then parts of this prose form the actual steps that will be taken by *behave* in testing your system.
+The "Given", "When" and "Then" parts of this prose form the actual steps that will be taken by *behave* in testing your system.
 These map to `Python step implementations`_.